-Immunotherapy drugs are used to treat non-small cell lung cancer (NSCLC) that has spread outside the lung or to other parts of the body.
+Immunotherapy and targeted therapy drugs are used to treat non-small cell lung cancer (NSCLC) that has spread outside the lung or to other parts of the body.

-Because of the way immunotherapy drugs work, they can make the immune system attack other parts of the body.
-This is not common, but it can cause serious side effects in the:
+Immunotherapy drugs can sometimes make the immune system attack other parts of the body.
+This is not common, but it can cause serious side effects in:

 - glands that make certain hormones.

 Sometimes the treatment may need to be stopped.
-You may need to take steroids to suppress your immune system.
+You may need to take steroids for a short while to suppress your immune system.

 Your doctor or nurse will explain all these side effects to you.
-It is very important to tell them about any side effects you get during treatment or after treatment finishes.
+Always tell them about any side effects you have.